The Engineering People Show, Episode 01: Hadi Hariri

 “… when everyone is remote, it is much easier to have a remote team than when you have maybe one or two people remote and everyone else in a location, because the mindset often is different for those people that are in the office versus those that are remote.”

-This week on Engineering People:
+Today on Engineering People:

 Hadi Hariri is an author, teacher and a speaker at industry events around the world for more than 15 years.
 He hosts the Talking Kotlin podcast, leads the Developer Advocacy team at JetBrains and spends as much time as he can writing code.